RealOrangeOne/yoga-pal/README.md

 Flags `--flip` and `--default` can be added to this command to specify the orientation required.

-### Disable
+### Enable & Disable
+    yoga enable trackpad
     yoga disable trackpad

+    yoga enable touch
     yoga disable touch

+    yoga enable all
     yoga disable all
-Disables the trackpad, touch screen, or both.
+Disables / Enables the trackpad, touch screen, or both.
 All is used by default if no component is given.

-Flags `--enable` and `--disable` can be added to this command to specify the status required.